Our Global Research Climate Change Centre of Excellence team was recognised as number one for Integrated Climate Change in the Extel Survey 2017.

-Low-carbon energy production such as bio-energy, nuclear, solar and wind
+Increasing the share of low-carbon energy production such as bio-energy, solar and wind

-Adapting to the impacts of climate change, particularly in agriculture, infrastructure and water
+Adapting to the impact of climate change, particularly in agriculture, infrastructure and water and waste management